-However, based on the notion that our world is a blend of smells, tastes, sound and palpable experiences, why not endeavour to extend the sensory experience beyond the limits of a single room?
-The idea then would be to enhance the whole environment and make it a place where sensory care is revealed in the walls, doors, garden, bathrooms and corridors.
+Based on the notion that our world is a blend of smells, tastes, sound, and palpable experiences, why not endeavor to extend the sensory experience beyond the limits of a single room?
+See what can be done to enhance the whole environment and make it a place where sensory care is revealed in the walls, doors, garden, bathrooms and corridors.

-For the patient, an extended sensory environment could provide many benefits and a variety of meaningful activities to assist in re-directing anger and all sorts of unacceptable behaviours.
+An extended sensory environment could provide a variety of meaningful activities that calm and soothe residents, and assist in re-directing anger and other unwanted behaviors.

-Here are a few suggestions to enhance the environment of your facility:
+Here are a few suggestions to enhance the sensroy environment at your facility: